 The Sheriff resides in Holstein, Iowa with his wife Leah, who is an early childhood special education teacher with the OA-BCIG community school district in Ida Grove.
 They have two sons Cade,13 and Carson, 10, both of whom attend Ridge View Community Schools.

 Sheriff Harriman is proud to serve the citizens of Ida County as their 20th sheriff.
 During his tenure the Sheriff's Office has renovated their offices and jail facility, as well as the communications center.
 He has been a vocal advocate for increasing staff to better serve the citizens of Ida County, and is proud of the manner in which his office works each day to protect the citizens of Ida County.

 During his off-duty time the Sheriff serves as a member on several civic organizations throughout the county.
 He is a member of the Holstein American Legion post #225; Ida Grove Kiwanis; Battle Creek Lions, as well as the Alpine Masonic Lodge #471 in Holstein.

 He is also a member of the Iowa State Sheriff's and Deputies Association; the National Sheriff's Association; the Iowa Chiefs of Police Association, and the International Association of Chiefs of Police

 In addition, he and his family are members of the Holstein United Methodist Church where the Sheriff has served as a Sunday school teacher and leader of the Senior High youth group.

 Sheriff Harriman also officiates high school football, basketball, baseball and softball throughout the school year and in the summer.
 He also volunteers to coach his boys' youth football, basketball and baseball teams.

 Fred Anderson, Chief Deputy

 Chief Deputy Anderson has been with the Ida County Sheriff's Office since 2005.
 Chief Deputy Anderson began his career as a Reserve Deputy in 2003.
 Chief Deputy Anderson has 13 years of service in the United States Army Reserve.
-Chief Deputy Anderson's duties include supervising deputies, jailers and dispatchers.
-Chief Deputy Anderson is also the Reserve Officer Coordinator, Evidence Officer, a Field Training Officer, and Firearms Instructor.
+Chief Deputy Anderson's duties include supervising two sergeants and overseeing all operations, as necessary.
+Chief Deputy Anderson is also the Evidence Officer, Field Training Officer, and Firearms Instructor.